 At Morgan & Morgan, our attorneys realize that birth injuries not only have physical and emotional consequences, but also place a financial strain on the child’s family.
 Our Orlando birth injury lawyers have seen families struggle with the costs of providing physical therapy, special schooling and other care needed for their children.
 When a birth injury is caused by the negligence of a doctor or other healthcare provider, the family may be able to recover compensation for these costs through a birth injury lawsuit.
-With more than two decades of experience handling birth injury claims, our Orlando personal injury lawyers can determine whether your doctor took proper care during delivery, and the amount of damages that may be owed for your losses.
+With more than two decades of experience handling birth injury claims, our Orlando personal injury lawyers can determine whether your doctor took proper care during delivery and the amount of damages that may be owed for your losses.

 Was your child injured at birth?
 If so, our Florida birth injury lawyers may be able to file a claim against the medical professional who delivered your child.
-To find out if you are owed compensation, fill out our free case review form on the right to contact our Orlando birth injury attorneys today.
+To find out if you are owed compensation, fill out our free case review form to contact our Orlando birth injury attorneys today.

 When an infant suffers a birth injury, the child's parents may be able to file a medical malpractice lawsuit against the doctor or medical professional(s) who delivered the baby.
 To have a valid claim, negligence must have led directly to the birth injury.
 Medical negligence occurs when a healthcare professional’s performance falls below the standard of care expected in the medical community.
 Our Florida birth injury attorneys have extensive experience in handling these types of lawsuits and can determine whether your child was injured due to medical malpractice.